tiquiet/mongoGraphql/README.md

-# REST API TO-DO Lists
+# GraphQL API books storage
 Simple rest-api application with using graphQL and mongodb.
 ### To start app:
 - You must have docker on your PC (for database).